Through Non-Human Eyes

 Hyperobjects is also the term used today by the philosopher Timothy Morton, in The Ecological Thought (2010), to describe those things which are so distributed in time and space that they are impossible to localise or visualise in their entirety, such as global warming.
 The final rotational, automated view here is presented by philosopher and film-maker Eric Cazdyn (who has collaborated with Morton) through his ongoing project, The Blindspot Variations.

 Cazdyn uses a camera rig which at first glance seems akin to the Faroean 360, a quartet of cameras affixed to a rotating head, each pointed at 90˚ to the other.
 While it initially seems that the travelling frame captures each scene in its entirety, it is quickly apparent that the fields of view of each of the cameras do not stitch neatly together: gaps appear, and in them, out of frame, things still happen.
 The machine sees the world differently, but it does not see everything.
 As well as investigating what it might show us, we must learn to accommodate ourselves with that which is unphotographable too.

-Appropriately, one of the Blindspot recordings takes place on Tashirojima, a Japanese island with an ageing, dwindling population of people, but a booming feline population, giving it its colloquial name, Cat Island.
+Appropriately, one of the Blindspot recordings takes place on Tashirojima popup: yes, a Japanese island with an ageing, dwindling population of people, but a booming feline population, giving it its colloquial name, Cat Island.